AeroPython/scikit-aero/README.rst

 * Python 2.7, NumPy 1.6, SciPy 0.11
 * Python 3.3, NumPy 1.7.0b2, SciPy 0.11.0

-but there is no reason it shouldn't work on Windows or Mac OS X. If you are willing to provide testing on this platforms, please `contact me <mailto:juanlu001@gmail.com>`_ and if you find any bugs file them on the `issue tracker`_.
+but there is no reason it shouldn't work on Windows or Mac OS X and other Python versions newer or equal to 2.5.
+If you are willing to provide testing on this platforms, please `contact me <mailto:juanlu001@gmail.com>`_ and if you find any bugs file them on the `issue tracker`_.